 Pseudonymisation means processing personal data so that it can no longer be connected to a certain person without additional information.

-An area of knowledge management that aims at and enables knowledge-based decision-making.
+A part of information and knowledge management that aims to enact and facilitate knowledge-based decision-making

-Organising information processes so that the availability, discoverability and usability of data for different purposes are ensured throughout the life cycle of the data.
+The act of arranging knowledge processes in a way that the availability, discoverability and utilisation of data for different purposes can be ensured for the lifespan of the data.

-Management that promotes the organisation's ability to create value through knowledge and competence.
+Management that promotes an organisation's ability to create value with information, knowledge and expertise.

-An overall arrangement comprising data processing equipment, software and other data processing.
+An information system means an overall arrangement comprising data processing equipment, software and other data processing.

 Data balance sheet

-A report used to support knowledge management that describes the state of the organisation's data processing and data management.
+A report that is used to support an organisation's information and knowledge management by describing the state of its data processing and data management practices.

-The ability of actors, processes and information systems involved in the activities to operate and communicate with each other in a manner or to the extent that they can routinely use and understand each other's data.
+The ability of actors, processes and information systems that are connected to an activity to act and communicate together in such a way or scope that they can routinely use and understand each other's data.